-As mentioned, a referral is not required to see an in-network specialist for covered services.
-However, your PCP can recommend an appropriate network specialist for your medical condition, answer questions you have regarding network specialist's treatment plan and provide follow-up health care as needed.
+As mentioned, a referral is not required to see a specialist for covered services.
+However, your PCP can recommend an appropriate specialist for your medical condition, answer questions you have regarding specialist's treatment plan and provide follow-up health care as needed.